-Due to scalability and duplication issues, Kafka is engaged in the long process of breaking its dependency on ZooKeeper.
+Due to scalability and duplication issues, Apache Kafka is engaged in the long process of breaking its dependency on ZooKeeper.
 In this article, we’ll look at how this will change the way that brokers communicate with each other and with Kafka as a whole.

 Kafka and ZooKeeper today

-When setting up a Kafka broker, there are three essential broker configurations that you need to define.
+When setting up an Apache Kafka broker, there are three essential broker configurations that you need to define.
 The broker needs to be able to know and tell other system elements who it is (broker.id).
 It needs to know where to write topic data (log.dirs).
-And it needs to connect to ZooKeeper (zookeeper.connect) in order to join its Kafka system as a productive member.
+And it needs to connect to ZooKeeper (zookeeper.connect) in order to join its Apache Kafka system as a productive member.
 This tells you just how central ZooKeeper currently is for Kafka.

 - Producers send records to the core